Close up image of the asteroid 951 Gaspra which is 10 miles (17 km) in length

 Missions to the Asteroid Belt

-Launch: September 2007 Arrival: July 2011 Agency: NASA Summary: Dawn will be the first spacecraft to orbit one object then after a period of time leave and continue to another body, this is thanks to its ion propulsion engine (pictured left).
+Dawn is the first spacecraft to orbit one object then after a period of time leave and continue to another body, this is thanks to its ion propulsion engine (pictured left).
 Although less powerful than a conventional chemical rocket, ion engines are a lot more fuel efficient, allowing them to run for longer.

-Dawn will study two objects in the asteroid belt, the large asteroid Vesta and the dwarf planet Ceres.
+Dawn has studied two objects in the asteroid belt, the large asteroid Vesta and the dwarf planet Ceres.

 In the first part of its mission the craft successfully entered into orbit around Vesta in July 2011, taking high resolution images and studying the asteroid over a period of 15 months.